forcedotcom/cli/releasenotes/README.md

     sf plugins install agent
     ```

+    Download and install the VS Code Agentforce DX extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-agents) or the [Open VSX Registry](https://open-vsx.org/extension/salesforce/salesforcedx-vscode-agents).

-    Here are a few examples of what you can do.
+    Here are a few examples of what you can do with Agentforce DX.

     Generate an agent spec file that describes your new agent by providing some properties at the command line and be prompted for others; use your default org: